Kits distributed in 2017

 Syrian Refugee Crisis

-HHI has supplied medicines, medical supplies, tents and hygiene kits to refugees in Turkey, Greece, and Serbia.
+HHI has supplied medicines, medical supplies, tents and hygiene kits to refugees in Turkey, Greece, and Serbia in conjunction with other organizations, including Orient for Human Relief and Save the Children.

-To help provide these needed supplies, HHI hosted Faith and Heart, a fun event held at the 69th Regiment Armory in New York City in June 2016.
-During this event sponsored by Henry Schein, The Multifaith Alliance for Syrian Refugees, the American Jewish Joint Distribution Committee, BD, FedEx, Henry, 900 diverse volunteers built 7,500 hygiene kits for Syrian refugees.
-These kits were then distributed in refugee camps in Turkey through Orient for Human Relief.
+To help provide these needed supplies, PowrServ hosted Faith and Heart, a fun event held at the 69th Regiment Armory in New York City in June 2016.
+This event was sponsored by The Multifaith Alliance for Syrian Refugees, Henry Schein, the American Jewish Joint Distribution Committee, BD and FedEx.
+During this event, 900 volunteers built 7,500 hygiene kits for Syrian refugees.